nutanshinde1/Mini_Projects/README.md

 #🎯 Goal

-Build consistency by uploading continous mini projects🚀
+Build logic and understanding concepts by creating mini projects